gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Evidence Act Workshops
 These trainings are for Federal Executive Branch employees only.
 Register online at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a>

-### Upcoming Workshops
+### Upcoming Federal Workshops

 ### How to Conduct Randomized Controlled Trials
 This session will help participants learn how to conduct randomized controlled trials, and address common challenges and misconceptions.
 - August 17, 2020 (virtual).
 Register here <a href="https://community.max.gov/x/yrHGe">via MAX.gov.</a>

-### Past Workshops
+### Past Federal Workshops

 ### Evaluation 101
 In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
-This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, discussed what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
+This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
 - January 23, 2020 at GSA
 - April 8, 2020 (virtual)
 - July 30, 2020 (virtual)